Is There a Dimmer Outlook Ahead for Exela Technologies Inc. (XELA)?

-Exela Technologies Inc. (NASDAQ:XELA) went down by -0.77% from its latest closing price compared to the recent 1-year high of $5.45.
-The company’s stock price has collected -12.45% of loss in the last five trading sessions.
+Exela Technologies Inc. (NASDAQ:XELA) went down by -8.13% from its latest closing price compared to the recent 1-year high of $5.45.
+The company’s stock price has collected 7.86% of gains in the last five trading sessions.

 Is It Worth Investing in Exela Technologies Inc. (NASDAQ :XELA) Right Now?